SmallSharpToolsOpenSource/ADNActivityCollection/README.md

 of activities which will detect if an ADN app is available and make it available as an option if it is.
 (See Screenshot below)

+Note: At the moment the Netbot sharing option is failing because the post value sent over to Netbot using the URL Scheme no longer opens the New Post view in Netbot.
+Hopefully it will start behaving as it did previously when the activity was first created.

 ## How to use ADN Activity Collection

 The sources files you would need are in the ADNActivities folder.
 There is the base class and